Motion to Deem Facts Admitted

 Unless a successful Motion for Relief from Admissions is filed, any admissions deemed admitted must be considered true by the court or jury, and the party whose admissions were deemed admitted will be prevented from presenting evidence inconsistent with the admitted facts at trial.

-Related Guides and Videos
+Related Discovery Guides

 Requests for Admissions are unique